hakirot/skps/README.md

 # Dynamake

-Recompile C programs as they are written
+Run make as files are written